TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

     * Create a large expression using variables that describes you.

 ###Accommodation/Differentiation
-If students are moving quickly, opportunity to go over truth tables (or ask them to research De Morgan's Law)
+If students are moving quickly, use this opportunity to go over truth tables (or ask them to research De Morgan's Law)

 [Do Now]:do_now.md
 [Lab]:lab.md